-In principle, credible resolution strategies and plans will ensure that an appropriate level of LAC and liquidity are reserved at any resolution entity level to recapitalize its subsidiaries where need be.
-Keeping the "recap reserve" at the resolution entity not only preserves the bank business model from fragmentation and ring-fencing of resources in day-to-day business, it maximizes the ability of the institution to allocate the resources in times of crisis.
+In principle, credible resolution strategies and plans will ensure that an appropriate level of LAC and liquidity is reserved at any resolution entity level to recapitalize its subsidiaries where need be.
+Keeping the "recap reserve" at the resolution entity not only preserves the bank business model from fragmentation of resources in day-to-day business, it maximizes the ability of the institution to allocate the resources in times of crisis.

 Thus, there should be no need for prepositioning as a response to uncertainties in the coordination between authorities of preferred strategies as defined in plans.
-Prepositioning of on-balance sheet loss absorbency should only be kept as an alternative for resolution plan actions where the upstreaming of losses could not be guaranteed or organised quickly in other possible ways.
+Prepositioning of onbalance sheet loss absorbency should only be kept as an alternative for resolution plan actions where the up-streaming of losses could not be guaranteed or organised quickly in other possible ways.

 Should the prepositioning requirement be retained, the concept of preserving only critical functions should be respected, thus reducing the capital and liquidity fragmentation to the extent really necessary.
-The definition of a material subsidiary should be revised (Term sheet section 21) as followed:
+The definition of a material subsidiary should be adapted (Term sheet section 21):